JoinCODED/EP-Dart/02_Dart_Basics/07_Converting_Variabels.md

 }
 ```

-The `.toString()` method turns an integer to a string, but we can't assign the result to the variable `attendance`, but why?
+The `.toString()` method turns an integer to a string, but we can't assign the result to the variable `attendance`, why 🤔?

 Because we converted `200` to a `string` we can't assign it to a variable with the type `int`, so we have to create a new variable of type `string` and assign it to it: